shred/tzxtools/README.md

 * `tzxmerge` - Concatenates multiple TZX files into one file.
 * `tzxsplit` - Splits a TZX file into separate programs.
 * `tzxtap` - Converts a TZX file to TAP file format.
-* `tzxwav` - Converts WAV file tape recordings to TZX files.
+* `tzxwav` - Converts WAV file ZX Spectrum tape recordings to TZX files.

 See the [documentation](https://shredzone.org/docs/tzxtools/index.html) for how the tools are used.